xorwow/ansible-vars/README.md

 #### get

-Displays the (decrypted) value of a specified key in a vault or variable file.
+Displays the (optionally recursively decrypted) value of a specified key in a vault or variable file.
 Supports dictionary and list traversal, and JSON output.

 #### set, del (experimental)